 And if you have a bike you’re able to part with from time to time, you can rent it out on:

 Maybe you live on campus and could do without your car for a weekend.
-Or maybe you carpool and don’t need your car every day of the week.
-For renting our your personal vehicle try these marketplaces:
+Or perhaps you carpool and don’t need your car every day of the week.
+For renting your personal vehicle try these marketplaces: